 White Columbine Meaning

 White columbine flower meaning includes purity and innocence.
 Similar to the purple columbine, a white columbine also symbolizes the pursuit of spiritual enlightenment.
-In addition, like the white butterfly, a white columbine flower symbolizes angels and messages from loved one who have passed.
+In addition, like the white butterfly, a white columbine flower symbolizes angels and messages from loved ones who have passed.

 Columbine Tattoo Meaning

 A columbine tattoo tells the world a variety of things.
-For one, it can mean you’re a spiritual seeker, and one who takes your faith seriously.
+For one, it can mean you’re a spiritual seeker and one who takes your faith seriously.
 By the same token, it can show the world that you are a thrill-seeker and someone who always looks for that next adrenaline high.

 Of course, tattoos are extremely personal to every individual.
-But hopefully learning more about columbine meanings in cultural mythology and folklore will bring even more personal significance to your tattoo.
+But hopefully learning more about columbine meanings in mythology and folklore will bring even more personal significance to your tattoo.